2023 Houston Astros season: June

 The Cardinals won the finale, 14–0.
 Kyle Tucker homered and drove in five runs while Alex Bregman hit his third grand slam of the month in the ninth inning.
 The Astros had their largest margin of victory in a shutout win since September 9, 2019, 15–0 versus Oakland, and collected 18 hits, their most since the day following that shutout win, also against Oakland.
 The grand slam was the seventh of Bregman's career, tying him with Altuve and Carlos Lee for most in franchise history.
+Bregman tied the major league record as the 10th player to connect for three grand slams in one month.
+(Note: Bregman succeeded Carlos Beltrán in July 2006, and Yordan Alvarez became the next to accomplish the feat in June 2026.)